-In addition to a once annual \$45 administration fee, tuition is currently \$857 per child for each academic quarter.
+In addition to a once annual \$75 administration fee, tuition is currently \$930 (half-day) or \$2945 (full-day) per child for each academic quarter.
 Families will be given at least 90 days advance notice prior to any tuition rate change.

-ECL quarterly tuition bills will be distributed to enrolled families at least two weeks before the beginning of each quarter.
-All tuition is due by the first day of the ECL quarter.
+With the exception of CCAMPIS programming, ECLS quarterly tuition bills will be distributed to enrolled families at least two weeks before the beginning of each quarter.
+All tuition is due by the first day of the ECLS quarter.
 After 30 days it will be considered overdue.
-A child whose tuition payments are overdue (i.e., not fully paid by the Friday of Week Four of a quarter) may not return to the ECL program for the following quarter (e.g., if Fall Quarter tuition is more than 30 days late, the child may not re-enroll for Winter Quarter).
+A child whose tuition payments are overdue (i.e., not fully paid by the Friday of Week Four of a quarter) may not return to the ECLS program for the following quarter (e.g., if Fall Quarter tuition is more than 30 days late, the child may not re-enroll for Winter Quarter).
 At or before the end of the academic year the UC Davis Accounting Department will send past due account information to an outside agency for collection.

 BILLS CAN BE PAID IN PERSON AT DUTTON HALL CASHIER'S OFFICE OR MAILED TO THE ADDRESS ON THE BILL.
 Be sure to include a copy of the tuition bill with payment.
 Checks must be made out to "UC REGENTS."
-Please do not bring tuition payments to the ECL office.
+Please do not bring tuition payments to the ECLS office.
 All processing of payments is handled by the UC Davis Accounting Department in Dutton Hall.
-Please save your receipt as proof of payments.
+Please save your receipt as proof of payment.

-The Taxpayer ID # for the ECL is noted on each tuition bill: 94-6036494
+The Taxpayer ID # for the ECLS is noted on each tuition bill: 94-6036494